issaceee/study-vault/Quote Compendium.md

 - The narrator’s position (“at my window”) places her at the threshold of experience → proximity without agency; witness rather than participant.
 - [[1.
 AUTHORITY & ITS PERFORMANCE]]; [[4.
 KNOWLEDGE, SILENCE, AND THE UNSPOKEN]]

+### Context
+- Sensation / ghost story published within periodical culture → genre promises revelation but is constrained by brevity and closure.
+- Narrative economy of short fiction encourages finality rather than revision → knowledge is sealed rather than developed.
+- Female narrator positioned within, but not empowered by, domestic inheritance structures → proximity to events does not confer authority.

 #### Main Points
 - Silence is produced through narrative closure rather than absence of events → the story refuses explanatory consolation.